Table of Contents

 Do app stores prioritize apps with offline features?

 Not officially, but indirectly, yes.
-Higher engagement, better ratings, and fewer uninstalls due to poor connectivity can all lead to stronger rankings in app stores.
+Higher engagement, better ratings, and fewer uninstalls due to poor connectivity can all contribute to higher rankings in app stores.